johnpeele/Starling-UI-Kit-Guidelines/using-the-ui-kit.md

 The UI Kit is actually separated into several different libraries, each with a specific function.
 You can link the individual Library files \(prefixed with "_Library -"_\) using the same linking method described above.

-Just remember, if you want to link all the Libraries, then you only have to link the `Starling UI Kit.sketch` Library file.

 #### Available Libraries:

 * **Starling UI Kit** - This is the **primary** Library file and should be linked in all of your projects.
 This will allow you access to common UI Components such as: tabs, buttons, form fields, etc.
-_**Note:** Each of the Libraries below are already linked to Starling UI Kit Library._
+* **Library - Variables** - This Library contains all colours, borders and other miscellaneous variables available through ACL-UI.
 * **Library - Icons** - This Library contains all icons easily available to the developers through ACL-UI.
-   * **Library - Variables** - This Library contains all colours, borders and other miscellaneous variables available through ACL-UI.
-   * **Library - Navigation** - This Library contains common navigational design patterns in use throughout GRC, such as the sidepanel, left hand navigation panel, etc.

 ---